Jashuah/Technical-Writing/README.md

 <img src="https://user-images.githubusercontent.com/125072577/219838007-20b6fc5a-8667-4e72-b4d2-b9cd0975807e.jpg" width="350" height="550">
   </p>

-  2. Use your phone number to create an account in the "Simply" app and enter the sign-in code sent to your number.
+  2. Use your phone number to create an account in the "Simply" app

   <p align="center">
 <img src="https://user-images.githubusercontent.com/125072577/219843469-3c02f521-73ab-43c7-a0e5-2d08496016eb.jpg" width="350" height="550">
   </p>

+  3. Enter the sign-in code sent to your number.
   4. Create an access code.
   5. Choose the code word and enter the sign-in code sent to your number.
   6. Click on “Go to the main page” and select the tab “Card” at the bottom of the screen.